BlackPearSw/openeyesphoto/README.md

 # openeyesphoto
 OpenEyes photo app created for [Open Eyes](http://www.openeyes.org.uk/)

+This is a deprecated project that we no longer support.

+The source code has been made available in case it can be used elsewhere.

 Copyright
 ---------
-Copyright 2013-2015 Black Pear Software Ltd.
+Copyright 2013-2014 Black Pear Software Ltd.

 License
 -------